-UT-Austin’s Counseling Psychology Program is committed to honoring diversity and cultural identities, promoting social justice, and engaging in diversity science.
-We respect and value race, ethnicity, language, sexual orientation, gender, age, disability, class status, education, religious and spiritual orientations, and other dimensions and intersections of individual and group identity and culture.
+UT-Austin’s Counseling Psychology Program is committed to honoring cultural identities and promoting a culture of belonging.
+We respect and value all aspects of human experiences and backgrounds and other dimensions and intersections of individual and group identity and culture.
 Our intentional commitments to these values inform research and practice among faculty and students, and facilitate our work to train effective practitioners and influential scholars for the future of our profession and society.

 We strive to prepare students for innovative professional and intellectual careers within the fields of social science, human service, or social and community endeavors.
 This program emphasizes the importance of developing the skills necessary to effectively work with individuals inclusive of all demographics, beliefs, attitudes, and values.

 The following faculty will be reviewing applications and plan to admit Ph.D. students in 2024:

 Explores the intersection of psychology and culture through such topics as the psychological experience of immigration, ethnic conflicts and the impact of violence within communities, and the relationship between individual and collective identity. ...

 Research interests include mental health public policy, college student mental health and suicide prevention, collaborative care models of behavioral health in primary care, and the intersection of mental health and academic success.

 Supports the clinical training of doctoral students, teaches clinically-focused courses and prepares students for psychology internship training.
 Jane Gray does not serve as a research mentor for students in the School Psychology nor Counseling ...

 My Coping and Stress in Education Lab conducts research at the intersection of health, psychology, and education.
 The focus of our work generally is on promoting wellness and optimal functioning in educational settings.
 Current work includes studie...